Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/functions/functions-content.md

 ![Trigonometric Functions](/content/learn/math/functions/trigonometric-functions.png)

-This is used in Rotory Positional Embeddings (RoPE) - LLM is using it to know the order of words (tokens) in the text.
+This is used in Rotary Positional Embeddings (RoPE) - LLM is using it to know the order of words (tokens) in the text.